 Gotta Dance is proud to have a faculty of dance industry professionals who are very passionate about the art of dance.
 Caring and engaging, the staff is dedicated to helping each child progress through their training and reach their highest potential.

-Karrie Garber has over thirty-five years of study in dance, including jazz, ballet, hip hop, modern, lyrical, line dance, musical theatre and Zumba.
-She has been teaching dance for over twenty-five years and has held entertainment positions at "Walt Disney World Resorts" and "Premiere Cruise Lines".
+Karrie has over forty years of study in dance, including jazz, ballet, hip hop, modern, lyrical, line dance, musical theatre and Zumba.
+She has been teaching dance for over thirty-three years and has held entertainment positions at "Walt Disney World Resorts" and "Premiere Cruise Lines".
 She is a former member of "Stillpoint Dance Company" in Haverhill, MA and a former member of "Push Factor Dance Company".

 Karrie lives her life's passion as the founder/owner of "Gotta Dance" Dance Studios and teaches hundreds of students per week in the Merrimack Valley and Southern New Hampshire area.
 She has an Associate’s Degree in Dance from Northern Essex Community College where she also instructed dance classes, and attended the University of Nevada, Las Vegas in the field of Psychology and Physical Education.